MarcusCope888/website/README.md

 This is a really awesome website

-Now editing on update-readme branch

-Updated on remote
+Updates made on main on GitHub before rebase